 Sets the behavior for guest-triggered medium eject.
 In some situations it is desirable that such ejects update the VM configuration, and in others the eject should keep the VM configuration.
-The device must already exist; see attach-new-device () for how to attach a new device.
+The device must already exist; see attachDevice() for how to attach a new device.